kristof-g/TempHum-Supervisor-Sys/README.md

 - Bootstrap 4 Material used as a responsive CSS Framework
 - Chart.JS for charting the data
 ### Sensor Side
-- Developing universal connector
+- Developing universal connector <br />
 [ in progress ]
-- ESP8266 / ESP32 with BME280 temp and hum sensors
+- ESP8266 / ESP32 with BME280 temp and hum sensors<br />
+sensor node only announce IP addr, then server fetches data from nodes via HTTP request.
+ESP returns JSON data.
 - RS485 based wired solution for places where wireless network woud not be feasible